-According to the Centers for Disease Control, anyone who is sexually active, Hepatitis C positive, HIV positive, or has a history of injection drug use is at risk and should be vaccinated for hepatitis A and hepatitis B.
+According to the Centers for Disease Control people who should be vaccinated for hepatitis A and hepatitis B include anyone who is sexually active, Hepatitis C positive, HIV positive, or has a history of injection drug use.

 In response to these recommendations, the Hepatitis Education Project is partnering with Public Health - Seattle & King County and local organizations to provide FREE combination hepatitis A and hepatitis B vaccine to at-risk adults, including:

 Persons living with chronic hepatitis C (HCV).